 The school will not accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe.
-Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site
+Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site.
+In severe situations, or where violent or unacceptable behaviour is repeated, the police will be contacted.

-18. Complaints and concerns about school safeguarding practices
+19. Complaints and concerns about school safeguarding practices